zchee/neovim-wiki/Installing-Neovim.md

 ### Snap

-Neovim nightly and stable are available on the snap store.
-Commit builds are available on [transfer.sh](https://transfer.sh/).
+Neovim nightly and stable are available on the [snap store](https://snapcraft.io/nvim).

 **Stable Builds**